Page

 Partial Protectant Failure

-Intact factory clear coat damage, where the top part degrades while the rest remains pristine, is a significant challenge.
+Partial factory clear coat damage, where the top part degrades while the rest remains pristine, is a significant challenge.
 We must remove it before applying UV protectant, but the stubborn process of clearing the old coat can require more time.

 Severe moisture or condensation inside a headlight assembly can be caused by various factors, including: